Lead Opinion

 The rule is more straightforward than its complex wording suggests.
 The CFC has no jurisdiction over a claim if the plaintiff has another suit for or in respect to that claim pending against the United States or its agents.

 Reading the statute to require only factual and not also remedial overlap makes sense in light of the unique remedial powers of the CFC.
 The CFC is the only judicial forum for most nontort requests for significant monetary relief against the United States.
-See
+See 28 U. S. C. § 1491 (2006 ed. and Supp.
+III); § 1346(a)(2) (2006 ed.).
+Unlike the district courts, however, the CFC has no general power to provide equitable relief against the Government or its officers.
+Compare United States v.
+King,

-The panel of the Court of Appeals could not identify “any purpose that
+The panel of the Court of Appeals could not identify “any purpose that § 1500 serves today,”

-Concentrating on operative facts is also consistent with the doctrine of claim preclusion, or res judicata, which bars “repetitious suits involving the same cause of action” once “a court of competent jurisdiction has entered a final judgment on the merits.”
+Concentrating on operative facts is also consistent with the doctrine of claim preclusion, or res judicata, which bars “repetitious suits involving the same cause of action" once “a court of competent jurisdiction has entered a final judgment on the merits.”
 Commissioner v.
-Sunnen, 333 U. S. 591, 597 (1948).
-The jurisdictional bar in
+Sunnen,

-There is no merit to the Nation‘s assertion that the interpretation adopted here cannot prevail because it is unjust, forcing plaintiffs to choose between partial remedies available in different courts.
+There is no merit to the Nation’s assertion that the interpretation adopted here cannot prevail because it is unjust, forcing plaintiffs to choose between partial remedies available in different courts.
 The hardship in this case is far from clear.
-The Nation could have filed in the CFC alone and if successful obtained monetary relief to compensate for any losses caused by the Government‘s breach of duty.
-It also seems likely that Indian tribes in the Nation‘s position could go to district court first without losing the chance to later file in the CFC, for Congress has provided in every appropriations Act for the Department of the Interior since 1990 that the statute of limitations on Indian trust mismanagement claims shall not run until the affected tribe has been
+The Nation could have filed in the CFG alone and if successful obtained monetary relief to compensate for any losses caused by the Government’s breach of duty.
+It also seems likely that Indian tribes in the Nation’s position could go to district court first without losing the chance to later file in the CFC, for Congress has provided in every appropriations Act for the Department of the Interior since 1990 that the statute of limitations on Indian trust mismanagement claims shall not run until the affected tribe has been

 Keene reserved the question whether common facts are sufficient to bar a CFC action where a similar case is pending elsewhere.
 To continue to reserve the question would force the CFC to engage in an unnecessary and complicated remedial inquiry, and it would increase the expense and duration of litigation.
 The question thus demands an answer, and the answer is yes.
 Two suits are for or in respect to the same claim, precluding jurisdiction in the CFC, if they are based on substantially the same operative facts, regardless of the relief sought in each suit.

-The remaining question is whether the Nation‘s two suits have sufficient factual overlap to trigger the jurisdictional bar.
-The CFC dismissed the action here in part because it concluded that the facts in the Nation‘s two suits were, “for all practical purposes, identical.”
-79 Fed.
-Cl.
-645, 656 (2007).
-It was correct to do so.
+The remaining question is whether the Nation’s two suits have sufficient factual overlap to trigger the jurisdictional bar.
+The CFC dismissed the action here in part because it concluded that the facts in the Nation’s two suits were, “for all practical purposes, identical.”

 IV

-The holding here precludes the CFC from exercising jurisdiction over the Nation‘s suit while the District Court case is pending.
-Should the Nation choose to dismiss the latter action, or upon that action‘s completion, the Nation is free to file suit again in the CFC if the statute of limitations is no bar.
-In the meantime, and in light of the substantial overlap in operative facts between them, the two suits are “for or in respect to” the same claim under
+The holding here precludes the CFC from exercising jurisdiction over the Nation’s suit while the District Court case is pending.
+Should the Nation choose to dismiss the latter action, or upon that action’s completion, the Nation is free to file suit again in the CFC if the statute of limitations is no bar.
+In the meantime, and in light of the substantial overlap in operative facts between them, the two suits are “for or in respect to” the same claim under § 1500, and the CFC case must be dismissed.
+The contrary judgment of the Court of Appeals is reversed, and the case is remanded for further proceedings consistent with this opinion.

 It is so ordered.